Online Algorithms for Factorization-Based Structure from Motion: Experiments

 \subsubsection{Results for the Dino and Bear}

 Results for the Dino and Bear datasets are shown in Figures~\ref{fig:batch_dino} and \ref{fig:batch_bear}, respectively.
 For both datasets, the results are relatively similar.
 We find that SAGE100 and SAGE are again much faster than all other algorithms, with the scaled version SAGE100 being moderately faster than the unscaled SAGE.
 In terms of convergence, we again see that the second-order methods LM\_S and LM\_M converge nearly every time, with WIBERG also performing well.
 We also find the SAGE100 converges more often than the unscaled SAGE.
 For the Bear dataset, both CSF and BALM exhibit slow convergence, because the dataset is larger.
-We may have observed more frequent convergence if we had allowed more computation time, but $10^4$ seconds is a generous time limit, and if the algorithm can not solve the problem in this time, it is worth looking for alternatives.
+We may have observed more frequent convergence if we had allowed more computation time, but our upper limit of $10^4$ seconds is a generous time limit, and if the algorithm can not solve the problem in this time, it is worth looking for alternatives.

-One outcome of these results is that if an accurate batch solution is required, it may be beneficial to combine SAGE100 and LM\_S, where SAGE100 is able to achieve a reasonably accurate solution quickly while LM\_S can find a more accurate final solution.
+The trade-off between accuracy and computation time is even more prominent in these real datasets.
+Several algorithms converge to a solution that is not as accurate as the most accurate of the slower methods.
+One conclusion we draw is that if an accurate batch solution is required, it may be beneficial to combine SAGE100 with a second order method, in a two-phase strategy.
+SAGE100 would achieve a moderately accurate solution quickly in the first phase, while the second order method finds a highly accurate final solution in the second phase.